browserengineering/book/book/reflow.md

 How can we make layout faster?
 In the intro to this chapter, I mentioned that the layout doesn\'t change *much*, and that\'s going to be the key here.
 But what exactly do I mean?
-When the page is *reflowed*[^5] due to some change in JavaScript or CSS (like with hovering), the sizes and positions of *most* elements on the page change.
-For example, changing what element you\'re hovering over will change the height of that element (due to the added border), and that will move every later element further down the page.
-However, intuitively, even if some part of the page moves down, the relative positions of its innards won\'t change much.
+When the page is *reflowed*,[^5] like on hover, the sizes and positions of *most* elements on the page change.
+Borders-on-hover changes the height of the hovered element, for example, and that moves other elements down the page.

-My goal will be to leverage this intuition to skip as much work as possible on reflow.
-The idea is going to be to split layout into two phases.
-In the first, we\'ll compute *relative* positions for each element; in the second, we\'ll compute the absolute positions by adding the parent offset to the relative position.
-This will also involve splitting the `layout` function into two, which I will call `layout1` and `layout2`,[^6] for each of our five layout types (block, line, text, input, and inline).
+But even if some parts of the page move, they don't change size, and their relative positions won\'t change.
+We will leverage this fact to skip as much work as possible on reflow by splitting layout into two phases.
+First, we\'ll compute *relative* positions for each element;
+then, we\'ll compute the absolute positions by adding the parent offset to the relative position.
+The `layout` function will become
+two: `layout1` and `layout2`.[^6]

-I\'ll start with block layout.
+I\'ll start with block layout to understand this split better.
 In block layout, the *x* position is computed from the parent\'s left content edge and then changed in `layout` to account for the margin.
-Likewise, the *y* position is initialized from the argument in `layout` and then changed once to account for margins.
+Likewise, the *y* position is initialized from the argument to `layout` and then changed once to account for margins.
 In other words, neither changes much, so it\'s safe to move these absolute position fields to `layout2`.:

 ``` {.python}
 def layout1(self):